Students use the term ‘temperature’ less frequently than ‘heat’ when talking about thermal phenomena

 Misconception RESEARCH REVIEW

-By age 8-9, many have developed an idea that temperature is related to levels or degrees of heat and know that a thermometer is used to measure this.
+By age 8-9, many students have developed an idea that temperature is related to levels or degrees of heat and are aware that a thermometer is used to measure temperature.

 Resources to Address This